 - Auction: begins and ends at a time predetermined by you.
 Buyers will bid on the item over the course of 1-10 days

-- Buy it Now: listing will be show for up to 30 days and when a buyer comes a long they can purchase it at their discretion
+- Buy it Now: listing will be shown for up to 30 days and when a buyer comes along they can purchase it at their discretion

 Make sure the price is right